argoproj/argo-cd/docs/operator-manual/notifications/services/alertmanager.md

 ```

 There is a special label `alertname`.
 If you don’t set its value, it will be equal to the template name by default.

+Note: You need to install the trigger from the [triggers catalog](../index.md#getting-started) too.